mdda/mdda.github.io/_posts/AI/2022-01-25-presentation-at-mlsg.md

          + The focus on safety and groundedness
          + The 'tricks' used to enable fine-tuning data to significantly improve its performance

+There's a [video of me doing the talk on YouTube](https://youtu.be/gwlI7J54Ng0).
+Please Like and Subscribe!

 The slides for my talk are here :